cobyjoseph/WildfireCaseStudy/posts/case-study/index.md

 Finally, the case study highlights:

-* how activists have seemingly played an important role in shaping safety standards, despite years of being rebuffed, and
+* how private activists have seemingly played an important role in shaping safety standards, despite years of being rebuffed, and
 * how voluntary safety actions by (primarily) one utility have helped inform safety policies and raised expectations for other utilities.

 This case study is structured as follows: